The Language Of Gris:

-Color is a complex perceptual phenomenon that is determined by the way that light waves interact with surfaces.
+Colour is a complex perceptual phenomenon that is determined by the way that light waves interact with surfaces.
 It is an experience that is both scientific and emotional.
 It authors our perception; it informs our understanding of space and defines our relationship to it; it creates three dimensionality, evokes depth and stirs atmosphere.

-Paris-based, London-born artist Liz Michael understands the expansive nature of color; its inherent contradictions as a science and an art, its luminosity and its darkness, and the power it holds to shape the world.
+Paris-based, London-born artist Liz Michael understands the expansive nature of colour; its inherent contradictions as a science and an art, its luminosity and its darkness, and the power it holds to shape the world.
 She has encapsulated this complexity with Gris: a sustainable made-to-order mineral paint available in an exclusively monochromatic palette.

 Michael has over 30 years of experience as a makeup artist; working in fashion, beauty, and film, a career that has seen her published in international editions of Vogue, Bazaar, Interview Magazine and The Face, while working alongside some of the world’s leading photographers.
-It has taken her from one design capital to another—London, New York and Paris—and has allowed her to hone her understanding of color, as it relates to staging, design, and photography.
+It has taken her from one design capital to another—London, New York and Paris—and has allowed her to hone her understanding of colour, as it relates to staging, design, and photography.

-“In a sense,” Michael explains, “I’m still involved in beauty, because I utilize all of those elements creating colors for environments which center around my love of design, architecture, and art.
+“In a sense,” Michael explains, “I’m still involved in beauty, because I utilize all of those elements creating colours for environments which center around my love of design, architecture, and art.
 My aesthetic hasn’t really changed that much since the early days of my career.
 I always had a minimalist approach, even when it wasn’t fashionable to do so.”

 Michael inquired about it, and was told it was mineral paint: “I had no idea what that meant, but I couldn’t stop thinking about it.
 I did some research and discovered Keim [the world’s leading specialist in mineral paint] and that was how it all began.”
 Unlike conventional interior paints, mineral paints are free of synthetic binders, solvents and acrylics.
 They don’t give off toxic gasses and are naturally resistant to mould and fungal growth.
 Their unique composition renders them simultaneously matte and light reflective; a combination that gives the paint a luminous depth.

 “Texture is everything,” Michael says.
-“Earth oxide pigments have a unique quality that allows total color stability.
-There is no deterioration by UV light, so the true color is always as you see it, without fading.
+“Earth oxide pigments have a unique quality that allows total colour stability.
+There is no deterioration by UV light, so the true colour is always as you see it, without fading.
 There is also an opaqueness to mineral paint that gives it a unique texture which is almost dusty, yet rich and velvety.”
 There is, Michael insists, nothing quite like it.
 Working together with Keim, she has created three monochrome palettes for Gris: Nordic, Architectural and Inky.
 Each draws inspiration from her passions and travels, and each is replete with its own unique tone and timbre.

-The Nordic series is inspired by the timelessness of Scandinavian design and the muted quality of light in cities like Copenhagen, which can appear in various shades of gray, white, and taupe.
+The Nordic series is inspired by the timelessness of Scandinavian design and the muted quality of light in cities like Copenhagen, which can appear in various shades of grey, white, and taupe.
 “You can feel the history of Danish design just walking the streets of Copenhagen,” she says.
 “There is something magical about the city that isn’t just light and shadows.”
 Michael has a special affinity with Copenhagen; it was here that she discovered mineral paint, and it is where she creates the campaign imagery for Gris with Danish interior stylist, Pernille Vest, who Michael describes as integral to capturing the aesthetic of Gris.

 Where the Nordic series speaks of light, the Inky series draws upon the deep blues of Japanese inks and dyes, alongside the colors of old Japanese workwear and uniforms.
-With this collection Michael wanted to create a density in the colors, a “saturated feeling.”
-She explains: “I wanted very pigmented deep colors, but with tonalities that enliven and lift the darkness to create nuance, to avoid them becoming too flat and heavy.”
+With this collection Michael wanted to create a density in the colours, a “saturated feeling.”
+She explains: “I wanted very pigmented deep colours, but with tonalities that enliven and lift the darkness to create nuance, to avoid them becoming too flat and heavy.”

-The Architectural series shifts away from inky to timeless, Modernist grays.
+The Architectural series shifts away from inky to timeless, Modernist greys.
 The tonal range draws upon Michael’s passion for architecture, which began when she was introduced to the monumental work of Louis Kahn twenty years ago, and later blossomed into a love-affair with Brutalist buildings and the work of Modernists like Le Corbusier.

 “I looked at his [Levine’s] work for a long time,” she says, “and the study of his work enabled me to see white variations in a very different way.”
 Levine has been working in monochrome since the early 1990s, his paintings are layered and complex despite their alliterative appearance.
-Though they are all off-white compositions, no two paintings are the same color.
+Though they are all off-white compositions, no two paintings are the same colour.

-Michael’s interest in Levine’s work can be seen in a color from the Nordic series, N.16: “I thought about N.16 for many months,” she says.
+Michael’s interest in Levine’s work can be seen in a colour from the Nordic series, N.16: “I thought about N.16 for many months,” she says.
 “I asked myself, what did I want to say with a white?
-It should be not too white, not too bright, but subtle, luminous, the barest hint of cloudiness without it going gray.
+It should be not too white, not too bright, but subtle, luminous, the barest hint of cloudiness without it going grey.
 I thought it would be near impossible to achieve this level of subtlety.
 How could I do it?
 One day I got up and I just knew how to create it.
 On the second go, it was right.”